xzzulz/xoL/README.md

 # xoL

-## xoL graphical programming language
+## xoL visual programming language

-xoL is a graphic based programming language.
+xoL is a visual programming language.
 Currently just a concept design, as it has not been implemented.
 It is an attempt to create a graphical language, that can be as good or better than text based languages.
-The language intro is also here: http://xol.space

 ## Project status

 Concept design is complete.
-A presentation of the language specs is being built.
+[Language presentation](http://nzonbi.github.io/xoL/.)

 ## Specs

-This repository contains a presentation of the language specs, in the form of a webpage.
-Currently a work in progress.
-See it: http://nzonbi.github.io/xoL/
+This repository contains a brief presentation of the language, in the form of a webpage: http://nzonbi.github.io/xoL/

 ## Introduction